Types of Yoga

-From knee to the feet is the region of Prithvi (Earth).
+From the knee to the feet is the region of Prithvi (Earth).
 The Goddess of the earth should be meditated upon for Five Ghatikas (5*24 minutes) as quadrangular in shape, yellow in color, holdingVajrayutha in her hand.

-From hip to the knee is the region of Apas (Water) which is crescent in form and Silver white is her color.
+From the hip to the knee is the region of Apas (Water) which is crescent in form and Silver white is her color.
 Having filled the Prana in the region, it should be meditated upon for ten Ghatikas (4 hours).

-From navel to the hip is the region of Agni (Fire).
+From the navel to the hip is the region of Agni (Fire).
 It should be meditated upon as a red flaming fire for fifteen Ghatikas (Six Hours), by performing Kumbhaka in that region.

-From navel to the nose the region of Vayu (Air).
+From the navel to the nose the region of Vayu (Air).
 By performing Kumbhaka in that region, it should be meditated upon as the shape of a sacrificial Altar with a color of smoke for twenty Ghatikas (Eight Hours).

-From nose to the Brahmarandhra is the region of Akash (ether).
+From the nose to the Brahmarandhra is the region of Akash (ether).
 By performing Kumbhaka there, it should be meditated upon as the color of the ether with the brightness of Collyrium.

 Deity Anirudha with four hands and wearing a crown should be meditated upon in the region of Prithvi.
 Lord Narayana in the region of Apas, Lord Pradyumna in the region of Agni, Lord Samraksana in the region of Vayu, and Lord Vasudeva in the region of Akash should be meditated upon.
 He who is going in this direction will reach the final abode.

-Having restrained the organs of senses and action, assuming the Yogasana as said earlier, placing the hands in Hridayanjali mudra in the region of heart, fixing his eyes on the tip of the nose, having the rows of teeth not touching each other, having body erect and mind under control and with pure intellect one should ruminate on Lord Vasudeva, the Supreme Atman as the deity of bestowing salvation.
+Having restrained the organs of senses and action, assuming the Yogasana as said earlier, placing the hands in Hridayanjali mudra in the region of the heart, fixing his eyes on the tip of the nose, having the rows of teeth not touching each other, having body erect and mind under control and with pure intellect one should ruminate on Lord Vasudeva, the Supreme Atman as the deity of bestowing salvation.
 For him who meditates like this for one Yama (3 hours) by performing Kumbhaka, the sins accumulated over seven previous births will be destroyed.

 The yogi should meditate on the imperishable consciousness seated in the lotus of the heart in the form of a kadamba flower beyond Turya like a lamp in the windless place, endless and full of bliss and dazzling like a gem.
-For him who meditates like this, the liberation is in his palm.
+For him who meditates like this, liberation is in his palm.

 He who meditates the deity as the form of the universe in the lotus of his heart, the deity shines before his very eyes.
-Aham Brahmasmi (I am the Brahman) is an attitude maintained with reference to Jivatman as well as Paramatman and the both.
-This is known as Samadhi that is devoid of all functioning.
-He attains the Brahman and never goes back to the worldly affairs.
-He will attain peace in his mind after knowing the underlying truth like fire exhausted without fuel.
+Aham Brahmasmi (I am the Brahman) is an attitude maintained with reference to Jivatman as well as Paramatman and both.
+This is known as Samadhi which is devoid of all functioning.
+He attains the Brahman and never goes back to worldly affairs.
+He will attain peace in his mind after knowing the underlying truth as fire exhausted without fuel.
 After finding nothing to grasp, the yogi will gain the knowledge of seeing the universe as the aggregate of illusions and dreams and get himself dissolved in the transcendent existence.
 He who treats this worldly life as a dream and strongly believes in the existence of Atman attains liberation

 Reference: Sanskrit Text Reference